First Born (comics)

-The First Born is a supervillain appearing in American comic books published by DC Comics, commonly as an adversary of the superhero Wonder Woman.
+The First Born is a supervillain appearing in American comic books published by DC Comics, the firstborn son of Zeus and Hera, and the half-brother of the superhero Wonder Woman.
+He is commonly depicted as an adversary of Wonder Woman.
 Created by Brian Azzarello and Cliff Chiang, the character first appeared in Wonder Woman (vol. 4) #13 (December 2012).